bogfish/homework10/README.md

 ## To-Do

-1. Add file headers
-2. Create a root class
-  * The town must generate roots as well
-3. Add a non-random move to the activist class
+1. Add a file or function to simulate a day
-4. Add police functionality to the activist and polluter classes
+2. Add root functionality to the activist class
-  * The town must generate cops as well
+3. That might actually be it, aside from bug hunting